ebabel-eu/react-login/README.md

 The property afterSignupDisplayLogin is set to false by default.
 If it is set to true, the event `signup-successful` will still be dispatched, and the login screen will be displayed.

 ## todo tasks
 - Add [redux](https://react-redux.js.org/introduction/quick-start) in demo but keep it optional to handle state with Redux because some users may not opt for Redux.
-ReactLogin should be optional.
+ReactLogin redux support should be optional.
 - Setup JSDoc to generate documentation.
 - Add Jest unit tests.
 - Add test coverage reporting (istanbul?).
 - Refactor: use destructuring, make Login.js smaller, remove all IDs and only use className at most, make one input component for text, password and email (pass type as a property).
 Trim the input.
+- New screen: when password is reset, a special link is e-mailed, which gets user to a password update screen (new password, twice).
+Integrate all this in the demo, I don't think the emailing itself is within the scope of the component, not is the link but he component needs a hook to jump directly to showing the password reset screen.
 - Replace DOM validation with React-only validation.
 Prevent submitting login form when user puts in just spaces in username and password.
 - Switch the Please wait text to Operation completed + remove spinner, and make all that optional.
 - Proofread the Dutch text in demo index.js and README.md